Season of Poison

 Season of Poison is the second studio album by American indie rock band Shiny Toy Guns.
 It was released on November 4, 2008 through Universal Motown Records Group.
 It peaked at #47 on the Billboard Hot 100 the following week.
-The album introduced the band's 3rd female vocalist, Sisely Treasure.
+The album introduced the band's third female vocalist, Sisely Treasure, and was the only studio album to feature her.
 The album featured two singles: "Ricochet!" and "Ghost Town".

 Season of Poison generated far less hype than We Are Pilots and failed to sell well, resulting in a low sales count of 60,000 copies.
 In 2009, Jeremy Dawson admitted via Shiny Toy Guns' official website that while he believes Season of Poison is a great album, it was indeed too different too soon, and promised a return to their electronic roots for the band's third album.